 Light switches or receptacles that work only intermittently give away another home electrical problem.
 The wiring may be loose or the device may be cracked internally.
 If the plug partially falls out, an unsuspecting individual could accidentally receive a shock when unplugging the cord.

-Experiencing any of these electrical warning signs around your home?
-You might need the help of a reliable, experienced electrician.
-Contact us to schedule service and get your electrical problems fixed safely.
+Experiencing any of these or other electrical warning signs around your old home?
+It’s time to get help from our team of experienced, licensed electricians.
+Contact us to schedule service with an A-Abel electrician today!